MicrosoftDocs/azure-docs/articles/machine-learning/preview/experiment-execution-configuration.md

 ---

 # Overview of Azure Machine Learning Experiment Execution Service
 Azure ML (Azure Machine Learning) experiment execution service enables data scientists to execute their experiments using Azure ML's execution and run management capabilities.
 It provides a framework for agile experimentation with fast iterations.
-Azure ML Workbench allows you to start with local runs on your machine and an easy path for scaling up and out to other environments such as a remote Data Science VM with GPUs or an HDInsight Cluster running Spark.
+Azure ML Workbench allows you to start with local runs on your machine and an easy path for scaling up and out to other environments such as remote Data Science VMs with GPU or HDInsight Clusters running Spark.

 Experiment Execution Service is built for providing reproducible and consistent runs of your experiments.
 It helps you manage your compute targets, execution environments, and run configurations.
 You can move easily between different environments with Azure ML Workbench run management and execution capabilities.